Apply for Financial Aid

 Incoming students who have been accepted to SUNY Delhi, along with returning students, will receive a notification via email and/or mail with information regarding their financial aid eligibility.

-- Check this email regularly, as the Financial Aid Office will use it to follow up on applications, send forms and request additional documents.
+- We encourage students to check their SUNY Delhi email regularly, as Student Financial Services will use it to follow up on applications, send forms and request additional documents.
 It's important that you reply promptly to avoid missing out on financial aid opportunities.

 Your financial aid depends on maintaining certain academic standards.
 Know what's expected of you and keep track of your progress to avoid falling behind and risking your financial advantage.
 More information regarding the federal and state academic progress requirements can be found on our Important Policies web page.